Jack Thayer: Aboard Titanic

 As the ship began listing more, the two men went ahead with attempting to jump off the side, intending to swim to safety.
-Long went first, jumping while facing the ship, and was never seen again.
+Long went first, jumping while facing the ship; he perished.
 Thayer launched himself from the rail, his back facing the ship, and pushing outward.
 Once in the water, Thayer was able to reach Collapsible B, one of the last lifeboats to be launched; it was also overturned as a large wave had swept it off the deck before it could be lowered into the water.
 He and other crew and passengers, including Junior Wireless Officer Harold Bride, Colonel Archibald Gracie IV, Chief Baker Charles Joughin, and Second Officer Charles Lightoller (who was the most senior surviving crew member), were able to keep the overturned boat steady for some hours.
-Thayer later recalled that the cries of hundreds of people in the water reminded him of the high-pitched hum of locusts in his native Pennsylvania.

-After spending the night on the overturned Collapsible B, Thayer was pulled to safety into Lifeboat 12.
+Thayer later recalled that the cries of hundreds of people in the water reminded him of the high-pitched hum of locusts in his native Pennsylvania.After spending the night on the overturned Collapsible B, Thayer was pulled to safety into Lifeboat 12.
 He was so distraught and frozen that he did not notice his mother in nearby Lifeboat 4; nor did she notice him.
 Lifeboat 12 was the last lifeboat to reach the RMS Carpathia, the first rescue ship to arrive at the scene, at 8:30 a.m.
 Thayer's father did not board a lifeboat and perished in the sinking.
 Thayer was one of about 40 persons who jumped or fell into the water and survived.